LucasFiorini/LucasFiorini/README.md

 ## I'm a Data Scientist

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning everything about Data Science 🤣
 - ⚡ Fun fact: I like to sleep

 ### Connect with me: